rosasip/rosasip/README.md

 # 👋 Hello, I'm Rosa!
 **Aspiring System Administrator | Security Operations Enthusiast**

 I’m an IT student passionate about enterprise infrastructure and security hardening.
 I focus on building resilient systems, automating administrative tasks, and understanding the “why” behind network vulnerabilities.
-I’m exploring cybersecurity roles where I can leverage infrastructure expertise—like IAM, SOC analysis, and cloud security.
+I’m exploring cybersecurity roles where I can leverage infrastructure expertise like IAM, SOC analysis, and cloud security.

 ---